-You must complete the Dependent section on page 1 of your return before you can total your dependent exemptions.
+You must complete the Dependent section on page 1 (and page 3, if more space is needed) of your return before you can total your dependent exemptions.

 You may claim only the following as a dependent.

 A person that qualifies as your dependent on your federal return.